Demographics of Eswatini: Population

 Population by Sex and Age Group (Census 29.IV.2017):

 Vital statistics

-Registration of vital events is in Eswatini not complete.
+Registration of vital events in Eswatini is not complete.
 The Population Department of the United Nations prepared the following estimates.

-Fertility and Births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

 Life expectancy at birth

 Life expectancy from 1950 to 2015 (UN World Population Prospects):

-Other demographic statistics

-Demographic statistics according to the World Population Review in 2022.